“Anything’s possible if you’ve got enough nerve.”

 - Ginny Weasley isn’t “weepy”

-Harry’s frustration with Cho for repeatedly breaking down in tears is more so in line with the fact that Harry is a classic male teenager who’s uncomfortable and unequipped to deal with shows of emotion.
-Whatever action Harry is frustrated with should not be taken as the gospel truth of what is right and wrong.
+Harry’s frustration with Cho for repeatedly breaking down in tears is more so in line with the fact that Harry is a classic male teenager who’s uncomfortable with and ill-equipped to deal with displays of intense emotion.
+Whichever character Harry is frustrated with should not be taken as the gospel truth of what is right and wrong.

 Hermione Granger explains to Harry and Ron why Cho has been frequently emotional allowing us to see things from Cho’s perspective.
-Ron Weasley, on the other hand, understands that realistically Harry can only be attracted to someone who possesses the traits he finds attractive and Cho doesn’t match what Harry is looking for in a girlfriend.
+Ron Weasley, on the other hand, understands that, realistically, Harry can only be attracted to whoever he is attracted to, and, for Harry, Cho Chang doesn’t match what Harry is looking for in a girlfriend.

 Harry shouldn’t feel compelled to date Cho.
-He’s had a lifetime of grief, and Ginny being a more emotionally contained person plays a role in attaining and preserving the peace Harry so longs for.
-This doesn’t mean that Cho is in any way deficient and undeserving.
-Nobody is wrong or right here.
+He’s clearly suffered a lifetime of grief already at such a young age, and Ginny being more emotionally contained person enables Harry to attain and preserve the peace he so longs for.
+This doesn’t mean that Cho is, in any way, lacking and undeserving.
+No one is right or wrong here.
 Harry and Cho are simply incompatible.
-Ron and Hermione do wonderfully well here as a duo to teach us both empathy and being true to what you want.
+Ron and Hermione do wonderfully well here as a duo to teach us that we can be both empathetic and true to what we want.

 2. HERMIONE V LUNA = HARD FACTS V WILD SPECULATIONS

-Remember how I trashed Hermione for trashing Luna Lovegood?
+Remember how I trashed Hermione Granger for trashing Luna Lovegood?
 Yeah, well, here I am… eating my words.
-I choose hard facts over wild speculations.
+I choose Hermione’s hard facts over Luna’s wild speculations.

-What we saw here, for those of us who are MBTI enthusiasts, is Ti (introverted thinking) v Te (extraverted thinking).
-Ti users (Luna Lovegood) seek accuracy and, as a result, find it difficult to rule out, well, a lot and often avoid generalisations.
+What we saw here, dear readers, for those of us who are MBTI enthusiasts, is Ti (introverted thinking) v Te (extraverted thinking).
+Ti users (Luna Lovegood) seek accuracy and, as a result, find it difficult to rule out, well, a lot and are prone to avoiding generalisations.
 Whereas, high Te users (Hermione Granger) prefer to deal with solid proof and hard facts.
 They are efficient and prefer making fast judgements which is necessary for law and order.
 For me, or anyone, to ask Hermione to be open-minded to wild theories is akin to demanding Hermione to play pretty with conspiracy theories.

 Hermione attacks Luna’s ideas, but she doesn’t *hate* her.
-Hermione and Luna approach logic in two wildly different ways; it was only natural that they would butt heads, and I completely understand Hermione’s frustration because I, too, am a person who needs to see some friggin’ concrete evidence (law school, baby) especially if a person should choose to assert questionable opinions and beliefs!
-But present a good case, make it make sense, and I’ll change my mind.
+Hermione and Luna approach logic in two wildly different ways, so it was only natural that they would butt heads.
+I completely understand Hermione’s frustration with Luna (that Tert-Te, people), but I still appreciate Luna’s openness to new ideas and theories.

-3. REALISING THAT I ACTUALLY RELATE TO HERMIONE GRANGER
+3. REALISING THAT I DO ACTUALLY RELATE TO HERMIONE GRANGER

-Here is my moral quandary: Hermione Granger is J. K. Rowling’s self-insert and that woman gives me the heebie-jeebies.
-There are a lot of questionable things that Hermione does post-Prisoner of Azkaban which were left unchallenged or unquestioned.
-J. K. Rowling is too sure of her own self-righteousness to hold her self-insert accountable.
-She’s too close to the picture to deliver character growth to Hermione believing herself incapable of being morally wrong.
+Here is my moral quandary: Hermione Granger is J. K. Rowling’s self-insert and, to be frank, JKR gives me the heebie-jeebies.
+There are a lot of questionable things that Hermione does post-Prisoner of Azkaban which went unchallenged (except by Cho Chang).
+My primary concern is that J. K. Rowling is too sure of her own self-righteousness to hold her self-insert accountable.
+She’s too close to the picture to deliver character growth to Hermione believing herself incapable of ever being morally compromised.

 Rowling gives me major Dumb Daenerys vibes.
-We’ve cheered her on for so long that she believes that she is the only one who knows what is right.
-In contrast, though George R. R. Martin saw himself in Daenerys for all the privileges of luxury and wealth that was taken away from him, he forged ahead and did not, and I am guessing that he will not, spare Daenerys for her faults.
-In short, George R. R. Martin did to Daenerys what J. K. Rowling failed to do to Hermione.
+We’ve cheered her on for so long that she believes that she is the only one who knows what is good and nobody else gets to choose.
+In contrast, though George R. R. Martin sees the young version of himself in Daenerys for all the privileges of luxury and wealth that was taken away from him, he does not spare Daenerys for her faults.
+In short, George R. R. Martin did to Daenerys Targaryen what J. K. Rowling failed to do with Hermione Granger.

-Hermione Granger is one of my favourite characters during this reread because I can’t not root for a character who is very much like me.
-But neither am I going to pretend that I approve of some of her actions.
-She has many inspiring traits, but she has her fair share of troubling flaws too.
-And I will always have Fleur and Sirius as the other two relatable characters of the series.
-I love Fleur for her high standards and for her ability to graciously accept her own shortcomings.
-And I love Sirius because much of his trajectory in life is similar to mine – total douche in our teens who later develop a better moral conscience… but not exactly perfect either, and perpetually restless and easily bored.
+Hermione Granger is one of my favourite characters during this Harry Potter rereadathon because I can’t not root for a character who reminds me of me, but neither will I justify Hermione’s darker moments.
+Hermione is an inspirational character, but she has her fair share of troubling flaws too.
+Fleur Delacour and Sirius Black are the two other relatable characters.
+I love Fleur for her high standards and for her ability to graciously accept her own shortcomings, and I love Sirius because much of his trajectory in life is similar to mine – total douche in our teens who later develop a better moral conscience… but not exactly perfect either, and perpetually restless and easily bored.

 4. A NEW DRINKING GAME COURTESY OF HARRY POTTER

-I propose a new drinking game: every time Harry Potter says, “Er,” you gots to take a shot.
-And for my halaalies out here, we gotta eat a whole chilli pepper.
+I propose a new drinking game: every time Harry Potter says, “Er,” you have to take a shot.
+And for my fellow Muslim brothers and sisters, down that chilli pepper.
 Don’t look at me all incredulous, we are the spice, the drama, the garam masala, we can handle it just fine.

 What are your thoughts on Cho?
 Is the fandom too harsh on her?
-Is this the right message to send?
 What do you think of the Hermione v Luna beef?
-What are your thoughts on J. K. Rowling now?
-Do you feel differently towards her now?
+Have your thoughts on J. K. Rowling changed?
 Will you take on the Harry Potter drinking/all spice challenge?
 Let me know in the comments!

 Connect with me: